 Do you know the paradigms that determine your world view?
 Which paradigms are culturally determined, which are subculturally determined?
 To what extent do the paradigms influence your self-image?

-Look at your own culture from a distance and try to analyse it.
-Can you take an independent perspective?
-What results does such an analysis give you for the target country?
-Do the results help you to consciously shape your encounter with the culture in the destination country?
+Take a detached look at your own culture and try to analyze it.
+Can you adopt an independent perspective?
+What results does such an analysis provide you with for the target country?
+Do the results help you to consciously shape your encounter with the culture in the target country?

-In summary, it can be said that every country has economic, social and cultural peculiarities.
-In addition to language skills, observing these particularities is very important for every international manager in order to work successfully with business partners abroad.
-If you pay attention to the aspects we address in our blog post, this will pay off in your everyday work as an international manager.
+In summary, it can be said that every country has its own economic, social and cultural characteristics.
+In addition to language skills, it is very important for every international manager to pay attention to these particularities in order to work successfully with business partners abroad.
+If you pay attention to the aspects we address in our blog post, this will pay off in your day-to-day work as an international manager.
 We wish you every success!

-The complete series of articles "The Roles of an International Manager" by Sergey Frank was published online in the Neue Zürcher Zeitung and can be accessed HERE.
+The complete series of articles "The roles of an international manager" by Sergey Frank has been published online in the Neue Zürcher Zeitung and can be accessed HERE.

-In addition, personnel consultant and best-selling author Sergey Frank already presented in a HANDELSBLATT COLUMN how companies best conduct themselves abroad.
+HR consultant and bestselling author Sergey Frank also presented in a HANDELSBLATT COLUMN how companies can best conduct themselves abroad.